karellopez/docker_workshop_template/workshop/setup.md

 2. You must have at least `20 GB` of free disk space on your computer (but we would recommend more, to be safe).
 3. If you are using Windows you must be using Windows 10/11; Windows 7 and 8 will not be sufficient for this course.
 4. Some parts of this course will make use of GitHub, so creating a GitHub account is recommended
-5. For easier communication we've created a Discord Server for this programm, if you're interested install Discord and follow this link ---
+5. For easier communication we've created a Discord Server for this programm, if you're interested install Discord and follow this [link](https://discord.gg/BEX7XRb8)

 If you foresee any of these being a problem please reach out to one of the instructors too see what steps you can take to ensure you are ready for the course start.

 ## Some quick general notes on instructions

-- If you already have some of these things installed on your computer already that should (theoretically) be okay.
+- If you have some of these things installed on your computer already that should (theoretically) be okay.
-  However, you need to make sure that you are able to complete the steps described in `checking your install` section below without issue.
+  However, you need to make sure that you are able to complete the steps described in `checking your install` (not there yet) section below without issue.
   - This is mainly to see if your Docker installation is actually working!

 ## OS-specific installation instructions